 1) Appointment day

 - Before you go through the pre procedure processes, if you have more questions you will meet Dr. Vitasna for any additional information.
-In case of uncertainty, doubt and worry or for being uncomfortable for any reason, you should postpone the procedure.
+In case of uncertainty, doubt and worry, or for being uncomfortable for any reason, you should postpone the procedure.

 - After all these have been done, a staff member will accompany you to the operating theater.
-As you arrive in the operating theater, a staff nurse is going to check your information (name, birth date), assess your vital signs, assist you to change into a gown, and provide you with an identity wristband. —Once everything is complete and in order, a nurse will take you to one of the operating rooms.
+As you arrive in the operating theater, a staff nurse is going to check your information (name, birth date) and your vital signs, assist you to change into a gown, and provide you with an identity wristband. —Once everything is complete and in order, a nurse will take you to one of the operating rooms.

 2) During the G spot Augmentation/Amplification Procedure